jtdoud/RepData_PeerAssessment1/PA1_template.md

 2012.
 The original unprocessed file can be found [HERE](https://github.com/jtdoud/RepData_PeerAssessment1/tree/master/Data).

 ## Loading and preprocessing the data
-Loads the required library and imports the activty data.
+Load the required library and import the activty data.
 The date
 column is converted to a date format recognizable by R.